Wellness and Healthy Living

 Students critically analyze the Canadian criminal justice system and the impact of crime on victims and our society.
 Students explore criminal typologies, the causes of crime and the changing definition of crime and criminals.
 Through in-class activities, presentations, group discussion, relevant readings and multi-media presentations, students gain a deeper awareness of current issues facing the criminal justice system including police discretion, the role of the criminal court system, the plight of victims of crime, and proposed solutions to crime.

 Students explore creativity as a discipline of study, cultural myths about creativity, and the psychological conditions conducive to creative thinking.
-Through interactive lectures and discussions, they develop an understanding of the context, history, and major theories of the discipline.
 By engaging in experiential techniques, their competence and confidence to creatively address practical challenges is expanded.
 Students examine their own creative processes through reflective journaling, and they demonstrate their learning through exercises, a mid-term assessment, designing a project, and the development of a course e-portfolio.

 The Science of Popular Diets